cardinalblue/collage-gesture-detector-android/README.release.md

 ### Step 1

-Update the `library_version` configuration in the `collage-gesture-detector/deploy.gradle` file.
+Update the `library_version` configuration in both the `collage-gesture-detector/deploy.gradle` and `collage-gesture-detector-rx/deploy.gradle` file.

 For example: